-Central Asian Affairs is a new peer-reviewed quarterly journal (est. 2014) featuring innovative social science research on contemporary developments in the wider Central Asian region, including: Central Asia; Afghanistan; the Caucasus; Xinjiang; Kashmir; neighboring powers (China, Iran, Pakistan, India, Russia, Turkey); and any international powers or influences vis-à-vis Central Eurasia.
+Central Asian Affairs is a peer-reviewed quarterly journal established in 2014 that features innovative social science research on contemporary developments in the wider Central Asian region, including: Central Asia; Afghanistan; the Caucasus; Xinjiang; Kashmir; neighboring powers (China, Iran, Pakistan, India, Russia, Turkey); and any international powers or influences vis-à-vis Central Eurasia.

 CESS is committed to the publication of peer-reviewed work which elevates scholarship in our field.
-We have partnered with CAA to arrange for a CESS members-only subscription discount of 30%.
+We have partnered with Central Asian Affairs to arrange for a CESS members-only subscription discount of 30%.

 CESS members may purchase a hard-copy subscription to Central Asian Affairs for just $71 in 2021.
 Subscriptions can be taken out as part of the membership process.

 Brill publishes Central Asian Affairs in affiliation with the Central Asia Program at the Elliott School of International Affairs, George Washington University (Washington D.C.).

 Please visit the journal’s site to view the most recent issue’s contents, submission guidelines, historical volumes and a full list of the journal’s Editorial Board.